 In general, this is easily done through your regular diet, but whey protein supplements are an additional way to bolster your protein intake if you are looking for ways to do so outside your main meals and snacks.

 For more information on whey protein we spoke to dietitian Anna Groom of the British Dietetic Association.
+For more help with choosing a protein powder, our guide to the best protein powders has nutritional breakdowns and tasting notes.

 What is whey protein?